fredbi/gooseplus/README.md

 1. Leaves a failed deployment in its initial state: upon failure, rollbacks migrations back to when the deployment started
 2. Support environment-specific migrations, so we can add migrations for tests, etc.
+3. A global locking mechanism to run migrations once, even in a parallel deployment
-3. More options: structured zap logger, fined-grained timeouts ...
+4. More options: structured zap logger, fined-grained timeouts ...

 `gooseplus` is primarily intended to be used as a library, and does not come with a CLI command.